Juyin512/CISC3140/Asssignments/A2b.md

 4)	Verticals: A set of applications that adds value to a Wix site. it uses using an Angular frontend and the Jetty/Spring/Scala stack for backend.

 Abrahami explains that wix uses JavaScript Object Notation (JSON) than HTML because JSON allows them to respond quickly to various changes and challenges such as making wix runs well in new releases browsers, solving issues with different browsers or mobile devices by just fixing the JS layer without changing the stored site definition.
+Therefore, Wix is heavily rely on using JavaScript in both front-end and backend.